turingschool/career-development-curriculum-site/module_one/dtr_guidelines_memo.md

+---
+layout: page
+title: DTR
-# DTR: Define the Relationship
+subheading: Define the Relationship
+---

 Use this template when conducting DTR with your project partners. *It's recommended that you copy/paste this template into your own gist each time you conduct a DTR to take notes on the conversation.*

 ### Guiding Questions to Define The Relationship: